privacybydesign/irma-documentation/docs/irma-server.md

 * `-v` flag is given, or `verbosity` option set to `1`: includes `DEBUG` messages.
 Logs server configuration when starting the server, stack traces of errors, and more.
 * `-vv` flag is given, or `verbosity` option set to `2`: includes `TRACE` messages.
 Additionally includes dumps of all HTTP traffic from and to the server.

-> in its default mode, the server will not log attribute values (personal data).
-If the verbosity is increased, then attribute values may be logged.
+> in its default mode, the server will not log untrusted user input and attribute values (personal data).
+If the verbosity is increased, sensitive or dangerous content may be logged.
 You should avoid doing this in production.

 The output is [structured](https://github.com/sirupsen/logrus#fields), putting certain recurring values in fields:
 ```text